stats-tgeorge/docs/editing.md

 ### Finding reviewers

 At this point, the handling editor's job is to identify reviewers who have sufficient expertise in the field of software and in the field of the submission.
-JOSS papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
+JOSE papers have to have a minimum of two reviewers per submission, except for papers that have previously been peer-reviewed via rOpenSci.
 In some cases, the editor also might want to formally add themself as one of the reviewers.
 If the editor feels particularly unsure of the submission, a third (or fourth) reviewer can be recruited.

 To recruit reviewers, the handling editor can mention them in the `PRE-REVIEW` issue with their GitHub handle, ping them on Twitter, or email them.
 After expressing initial interest, candidate reviewers may need a longer explanation via email.
 See sample reviewer invitation email, below.